OWASP/www-project-developer-guide/draft/08-verification/02-tools/05-secure-headers.md

 The OSHP is a documentation project that explains the reasoning and usage of HTTP response headers.
 It is the go-to document for guidance and best practices;
-the information on HTTP response headers is the best advice in the one location and is kept up to date.
+the information on HTTP response headers is the best advice, in one location, and is kept up to date.

 #### How to use it

 The OWASP Spotlight series provides an overview of this project and its uses:
 'Project 24 - [OWASP Security Headers Project][spotlight24]'.

-OSHP lists [various tools][oshp-tools] useful for inspection, analysis and scanning of HTTP response headers:
+OSHP documents [various tools][oshp-tools] useful for inspection, analysis and scanning of HTTP response headers:

 * hsecscan
 * humble